Follow these steps:

 - Access to an exclusive online networking environment to share ideas and resources with fellow SFR certificate holders.

 Bonus!
-The one-day Short Sales and Foreclosures courses available from REBAC and CRS are approved electives for the Accredited Buyer’s Representative (ABR®) and Certified Residential Specialist (CRS) designations, respectively.
+The one-day Short Sales and Foreclosures courses available from REBAC is an approved electives for the Accredited Buyer’s Representative (ABR®) designation.

-- The price of classroom courses varies, as prices are established by approved REBAC and CRS providers.
+- The price of classroom courses varies, as prices are established by approved REBAC providers.
 Many providers offer price incentives, including early-bird registration discounts.
-To make sure you receive the maximum value for your education dollars, be sure to check all of your available options at training4RE.com and CRS.com.
+To make sure you receive the maximum value for your education dollars, be sure to check all of your available options at training4RE.com.

 No. You may watch the Webinars at any time.